Dutch States Army: Highlights of its wars and campaigns

 Basically the same Coalition, again led by the Republic and what now became Great Britain, soon fought France again in the War of the Spanish Succession, in which the States Army reached its greatest power and size: 119,000 men in 1712.
 It therefore formed the backbone of the Anglo-Dutch forces in the Southern Netherlands, led by the Duke of Marlborough (while the Republic also paid for many of the troops supplied by the allied German princes and Denmark, by way of subsidies); the British contribution to most of the battles fought during this conflict were larger than they had been in previous wars.
 The effort required from the Republic in this war almost brought it to financial exhaustion, just as France was financially brought to its knees.
-This, and the fact that the fruits of the allied victory over France were not reaped at all by the Dutch (that, and the British after having a change of government and unable to continue the war concluded a separate peace with the French) so disillusioned the Dutch government, that they decided to turn their back on European power politics for the remainder of the 18th century, adopting a policy of armed neutrality.
+This time, the armies of the Dutch Republic and its allies proved more successful on the battlefield and the States army triumphed at major engagements such as the Battle of Ramillies, Battle of Oudenaarde and the Battle of Malplaquet.
+But the fruits of the allied victory over France were mainly reaped by the British who made an advantageous separate peace with France.
+This disillusioned many politicians in the Dutch government.

 Historiography

 Traditionally, historians have assumed that the States Army did not amount to much until 1590, that it was only under Maurice and William Louis that a modern, effective, professional army would have been made of it, and furthermore that Maurice's Dutch States Army became a model for the whole of Europe.
 In the 20th century, some Anglo-Saxon historians even posited that Maurice's reforms led to a "Military Revolution", although other historians then criticised and rejected this concept.
-Swart (2006) noted that scholars did or had done virtually no research on the organisation and development of the States Army before 1590, yet by default felt able to make a very negative judgement on it.
+Swart (2006) noted that scholars did or had done virtually no research on the organisation and development of the States Army before 1590, yet by default felt able to make a negative judgement on it.